paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 I have even done the same thing with internal methods like good ol' [`puts`][].
-It may be available everywhere thanks to it being a part of Ruby's [`Kernel`][] module, but I have made outputting to the terminal is the strictly the concern of the `CLI` module.
+It may be available everywhere thanks to it being a part of Ruby's [`Kernel`][] module, but I have made outputting to the terminal strictly the concern of the `CLI` module.
 So, I treat `puts` like a third party library, and force all code to go through `CLI` to get to it, in an adapter-like way.
 Is this too pedantic?
 Perhaps, but I still like having a [single source of truth][] for specific functionality.

 <div class="centered-image" style="width: 95%">
   <figure>